mvdan/interfacer/README.md

 ### Basic idea

 This package relies on `go/types` for the heavy lifting: name resolution, constant folding and type inference.
+It also uses `go/loader` to resolve the packages specified by import paths.

 It inspects the parameters of your functions to see if they fit an interface type that is less specific than the current type.